primaryobjects/AI-Programmer/README.md

 Keep in mind, this is a proof of concept.
 So far, the program has successfully written a program in its target programming language to output "hi" after 5,700 generations in about 1 minute on an Intel Core 2 Quad 2.5GHz.

+## hi

-The AI produced the following code:
+The AI produced "hi" with the following code:

 ```
 +[+++++-+>++>++-++++++<<]>++.[+.]-.,-#>>]<]